WDI-SEA/react-development-course-materials/01-React Key Concepts/06-lotr-code-along.md

 <Movie title="The Return of the King" hours="3" minutes="21"></Movie>
 ```

-Point out that in the previous Blog Post examples/code alongs an array was used to store the names of Authors.
-We then used .map() to loop over the array and create an Author component thereby creating more efficient code and keeping in mind that the number of authors may change over time.
-That being said pose to the class what basic data type could we use to store multiple key:value pairs that could also then be stored in array and looped over.
+Point out that, in the previous blog post examples/code-alongs, an array was used to store the names of Authors.
+We then used .map() to loop over the array and create an Author component, thereby creating more efficient code, while keeping in mind that the number of authors may change over time.
+That being said, pose to the class: Which basic data type could we use to store multiple key:value pairs that could also be stored in array and looped over?

 ### Refactor index.js
-So it's agreed that an object should be created for each movie that would contain it's movie specific content and that those objects be stored in an array, thereby allows us to loop over the array and create only as many <Movie> componenents are there are object.
+So it's agreed that an object should be created for each movie that would contain its movie-specific content, and that those objects should be stored in an array, thereby allowing us to loop over the array and create only as many <Movie> components as there are objects.

-Open the `src/index.js` file and let's add the following just above `ReactDOM.render()`
+Open the `src/index.js` file and let's add the following just above `ReactDOM.render()`:

 ```js